sisinflab-swot/ldp-coap-framework/README.md

 A general translation of LDP-HTTP requests and responses is provided, as well as a fully comprehensive framework for HTTP-to-CoAP proxying.

+LDP-CoAP framework also supports the [W3C Linked Data Notifications](https://www.w3.org/TR/ldn/) (LDN) protocol aiming to generate, share and reuse notifications across different applications.

-LDP-CoAP framework can be also tested using the [W3C Test Suite for LDP](http://w3c.github.io/ldp-testsuite/) and the [LDN Test Suite](http://github.com/csarven/ldn-tests).
+LDP-CoAP functionalities can be tested using the [W3C Test Suite for LDP](http://w3c.github.io/ldp-testsuite/) and the [LDN Test Suite](http://github.com/csarven/ldn-tests).

 Modules
 -------------